Seasoned tradeline: Piggybacking risks

-way, for example if it appears on his own credit report.
+way, for example if it appears on their own credit report.
 However, this is often insufficient information to make use of the account - a PIN, expiration date, security code or personal identifying information of the primary account holder is typically also required.
 These measures further lower the risk to the "donor".

 FICO 8

 With FICO 8 on the horizon many brokers who used to add “authorized users” to existing credit card accounts have switched to brokering “Seasoned Primary" accounts.
 A “primary” account is an account in the borrower's own name.
 This practice is not yet tested in the courts as the lender now has no way of telling your real credit from that of the former owner who had “seasoned the account”.
 With an authorized user account the credit report clearly marks the account as authorized user; with this new practice, however, the lender is not alerted to the true status of the account history.

 Authorized user accounts are legal and will be included into credit scoring; it's a violation of Federal law to not include ALL information in a credit file while calculating a credit score.

 One thing is for sure, Federal Law, such as the CROA and the Federal Reserve Board Regulation B, at least indicates a permissible purpose for adding authorized user tradelines.